opentx/opentx.github.io/lua-instructions.md

 - **The model wizard script**
   This scripts adds a wizard function to the radio that provides guidance in setting up models.
 Once installed it is called automatically when a model is created.

-- **Template scripts (planned for 2.0.5)**
+- **Template scripts (planned feature)**
   Functionality not yet described.

 ### Folder structure
-The script folders have been reorganized in OpenTX 2.0.3.
-The folder structure looks like this:
+The script folders were reorganized in OpenTX 2.0.3.
+The folder structure in OpenTX 2.0.3 or later looks like this:

 * /SCRIPTS/WIZARD/ - For the Wizard script
 * /SCRIPTS/MIXES/ - For model scripts